 First, think about what kind of website you are developing.
 And then prefer an extension that aligns with your theme and overall goals.

 You can check what other sites that are within your niche are using for their domain name extensions.
 Based on this information, you can go for a suitable extension.

-If you are busy in searching the entire list of TLDs available, you are probably flooded with options.
+If you are busy searching the entire list of TLDs available, you are probably flooded with options.
 Some of them might be a perfect fit for your site.
-But it is not always the perfect option to go with a unique extension.
+But it is not always the ideal option to go with a unique extension.

 If this is your first site, it is usually better to go with a standard domain name extension.

 Imagine, if someone can remember your domain, but not your extension, they would probably try common ones like .com, .net, .org, or .in.
 If you have a crazy extension, your visitors may struggle to find your domain name.

 You can register a new domain name with a different extension later.
 Once you are established and have an existing audience, you can migrate your site to a new extension if you wish.